lopezunwired/express-static/README.md

 `docker build -t <image-name> .`

-You can expose a local directory which you want to have served via the `mini-webserver` by starting it with
+You can run the `mini-webserver` by starting it with

 `docker run --name mini-web -p 8080:3000 -d <image-name>`